browsh-org/browsh/README.md

 to create a purely text-based version of web pages and web apps.
 These can be easily rendered in a terminal or indeed, ironically, in another browser.
 Do note that currently the browser client doesn't have feature parity with the terminal client.

 Why not VNC?
-Well VNC is certainly one solution but it doesn't quite have the same ability to deal with extremely bad Internet.
+Well VNC is certainly one solution, but it doesn't quite have the same ability to deal with extremely bad Internet.
 Terminal Browsh can also use MoSH to further reduce bandwidth and increase stability of the connection.
 Mosh offers features like automatic